 Bad data.
 Unreliable rep reporting is one version of bad data, but there’s more to it.

 Organizations with a mature sales forecasting process know the pitfalls of relying on data manually entered by reps: it’s outdated almost as soon as it’s added to the CRM, there are missing details, inaccuracies or redundancies abound, and unavoidable human error creeps in.
-That’s why they use tools like Clari, which automatically captures deal activity from a variety of sources, and analyzes years’ worth of historical deal data to predict the likelihood of a deal closing so you can identify and save at-risk deals.
+That’s why they use pipeline management software solutions like Clari, which automatically captures deal activity from a variety of sources, and analyzes years’ worth of historical deal data to predict the likelihood of a deal closing so you can identify and save at-risk deals.

 Why do you need to identify and minimize risk?